 Many people often get confused while differentiating validated deliverables and accepted deliverables.
 Verification is another term which adds more confusion to these two.

 But being a visitor of PMSC, you don’t have to worry about any of these terms that may cause some confusion.

 In my previous blog post, I have already discussed about validation and verification.
-I request you to go there and read about the validation and verification process and then come back here again to move further.
+I request you to go there and read about the validation and verification process and then come back here again once you fully understand these terms.

 As per the PMBOK Guide, the results of the execution quality control process are validated deliverables.
 Validated deliverables tell you that the deliverable has been checked for completeness and correctness; i.e. deliverables are validated.

-Validated deliverables are output of the Perform Quality Control process and they are input to the Verify Scope Process.
+Validated deliverables are an output of the perform quality control process and they are input to the verify scope process.

 Clearly, these are the deliverables which are accepted by the client or the customer.
 As per the PMBOK guide, accepted deliverables are the deliverables that meet the acceptance criteria and are approved by the customer or client.

 Accepted deliverables are the output of the “verify scope” process.

 Deliverables are accepted when they have passed the validation process; i.e. once the deliverables are thoroughly checked for completeness and correctness, then it will go to the customer for his acceptance.